God’s Faithfulness Refreshes

 Ascribe greatness to our God.

 Moses’ words are truly refreshing because they provide a vivid reminder of God’s unfaltering faithfulness.
-He reminded Israel that the God of Abraham, Isaac and Jacob desired to guide them—actually cared for them—and defended against enemies seeking their destruction.
+He reminded Israel that the God of Abraham, Isaac and Jacob desired to guide them—cared for them—and defended against enemies seeking their destruction.

 Just like Moses and David, we need to be refreshed by rehearsing God’s faithfulness every day.
 During devotional time, make a habit of recording your own personal history of God’s faithful acts on your behalf.
 And, when you feel overwhelmed or tempted to succumb to numbing disillusionment, allow extra time to be reinvigorated by reading God’s Word.